Kappa Serpentis

 Kappa Serpentis, Latinised from κ Serpentis, is a single, red-hued star in the constellation Serpens, in its head (Serpens Caput).
 It has the proper name Gudja /'guːdZ@/ and the Flamsteed designation 35 Serpentis.
 This star is visible to the naked eye with an apparent visual magnitude of +4.09.
-It is located approximately 382 light years from the Sun, based on parallax, and is drifting closer with a radial velocity of −38 km/s.
+It is located approximately 383 light years from the Sun, based on parallax, and is drifting closer with a radial velocity of −38 km/s.

 This object is an aging red giant star with a stellar classification of M0.5III.
-After exhausting the supply of hydrogen at its core, the star cooled and expanded off the main sequence, and now has around 51 times the Sun's radius.
-It is radiating 628 times the luminosity of the Sun from its photosphere at an effective temperature of 4,033 K. This is a suspected variable star.
+After exhausting the supply of hydrogen at its core, the star cooled and expanded off the main sequence, and now has around 71 times the Sun's radius.
+It is radiating nearly 1,000 times the luminosity of the Sun from its photosphere at an effective temperature of 3,863 K. This is a suspected variable star.
+Although simple grading based on its colour and luminosity mark this star as possibly being on the asymptotic giant branch, a closer study places it as being towards the most luminous part of the red giant branch, before starting core helium fusion.

 Nomenclature

 κ Serpentis (Latinised to Kappa Serpentis) is the star's Bayer designation.